About the Festival

 Date & Time: Saturday, April 25, 2020, from 10am to 5pm, rain or shine.

 Location: Imagine RIT takes place throughout RIT’s campus in Henrietta, NY.
 Click here for driving directions and a list of local hotels.

 Parking: Visitors can park for free on the RIT campus on a first-come, first-serve basis.
-Parking is also available at Monroe Community College (MCC), with free shuttle bus service to RIT.
+Once you park, visit the interactive campus map and “drop a pin” while in the parking lot.
+This will provide you walking directions back to your car when you are ready to leave.
+Parking is also available at Monroe Community College (MCC) in lots J and H, with free shuttle bus service to/from RIT.
+The first shuttle leaves MCC for RIT at 7:30 am.
+The last shuttle will leave RIT for MCC at 6:00 pm.
 Once RIT lots are full, volunteers will direct all visitors to MCC.

 Welcome Centers: Be sure to stop by a Welcome Center on your way in from the parking lots or after the shuttle drops you off.
 You can pick up a festival program and ask questions of our volunteers.
 The centers will be located at the edge of all the major parking lots on campus and at the shuttle drop-off location.

 People movers: Volunteers will be driving golf carts around the perimeter of the festival for those needing assistance getting around campus.
 You can catch a ride waiting at one of the stops identified with a large yellow balloon.

 Wheelchairs: We have a limited number of wheelchairs to loan to visitors at the festival.
 Upon your arrival, please ask a Welcome Center volunteer if there is one available.
 You will be asked to show identification and provide contact information.